Search This Blog

 To construct a digital music environment, two principal resources must be obtained.
 The first is the media files that record the audio data, and the second is the metadata that connects the media files to the database and provides the necessary instructions for their operation at any given time.
 The term “metadata” refers to a collection of text.

 Technological advancement can facilitate market transformation and be shaped by evolving consumer preferences.
-As the music market transitioned from a model centered on selling artist albums to one focused on compilation albums of popular hits, consumers came to recognize a key insight: they had learned through experience that the majority of economic benefit for music consumers derived from collections of individual hits.
+As the music market transitioned from a model centered on selling artist albums to one focused on compilation albums of popular hits, consumers came to recognize a key insight: they had learned through experience that the majority of economic benefits for music consumers derived from collections of individual hits.

 The concept of collection libraries resulted in a decline in profits for the major labels, yet this did not deter them from releasing compilation CDs.
 The market had already transformed.
 Subsequently, the advent of networked digital download streaming services precipitated a profound transformation in the industry.